 While businesses cite agility and innovation as primary reasons for the demand, cloud-native applications offer many other advantages that are a delight to developers and managers alike.

+- Self-Service.
 Unlike the traditional applications that are managed manually, cloud-native applications can be managed through automation.
 Cloud-native applications enable engineers to automate anything they do to promote scalability, self-service, and to reduce errors caused by manual process.
-This approach greatly accelerates the speed of delivery and deployment10.
+This approach greatly accelerates the speed of delivery and deployment.10

+- Bridges the gap between developers and operations.
 While a cloud-native application approach helps companies respond to the demands of the customers within a short turnaround time, it also helps change the culture of the organizations.
-This is achieved by increasing the collaboration between the Developer and the Operations teams, enabling them to make iterative changes to the application easily 11.
+This is achieved by increasing the collaboration between the Developer and the Operations teams, enabling them to make iterative changes to the application easily.11

 The significance of cloud-native applications is so impactful that even governments are shunning traditional applications and adopting a cloud-native strategy to enhance their digitization.
 The Australian government leveraged a cloud-native approach to development to drive digital transformation.
 They were operating around 1,500 to 2,000 websites, which made it difficult for the citizens to interact with the government.
 They wanted to simplify and improve their user experience.
 They selected Cloud Foundry, a cloud-native platform to build simple and accessible online services.
 To carry out this change, they built a cross-functional team that included DevOps, security, UX, and content authors to build a better product.
 Every team was responsible for delivery at every project stage.